naysrma/Virtual-Assistant/README.md

 We welcome contributions!
 If you’d like to improve the Virtual Assistant, please feel free to fork the repository, make your changes, and submit a pull request.
 Check the **issues** section for current improvements and bugs.

-## License

-This project is licensed under the MIT License.

----

-Feel free to modify any sections to better fit your style or project specifics!
-Let me know if you need more details or further customization.